1968 World Sportscar Championship: International Championship for Makes

-Points were awarded for overall placings gained by the top 6 finishers from Groups 6, 4 & 3 at each round in the order of 9-6-4-3-2-1 †.
-Manufacturers were only given points for their highest finishing car; any other cars from that manufacturer were merely skipped in the points standings.
+Points were awarded for overall placings gained by the top 6 finishers from Groups 6, 4 & 3 at each round in the order of 9-6-4-3-2-1.
+Manufacturers were only given points for their highest finishing car; any other cars from that manufacturer were skipped in the points standings, but could prevent other manufacturers from scoring these points.

 Cars from other than Groups 6, 4 & 3 were ignored in the awarding of points for the overall championship.

-Only the best 5 round results for each make counted towards the championship, with any other points earned not included in the total.
-Relinquished points are shown within brackets.

-† - Round 9 was awarded only half points due to its short distance.
+Relinquished points are shown within brackets, they are not included in the total.

 International Cup for GT Cars

 Points were awarded for Group placings gained by the top six GT finishers at each round in the order of 9-6-4-3-2-1.
 Manufacturers were only given points for their highest finishing car; any other cars from that manufacturer were merely skipped in the points standings.

 Only the best 5 round results for each make counted towards the title, with any other points earned not included in the total.
 Relinquished points are shown within brackets.

 The GT class did not participate in Rounds 3 and 9.